Asiphezi02-matiso/Career-Evidence-/README.md

 #### Task:
 My objective was to complete career development module, do quizzes and grasp key concepts like career planning, goal-setting, and skill identification.
 #### Action:
-Spent 2 hours 43 minutes engaging with career development materials.
+I have spent 2 hours 43 minutes engaging with career development materials.
 Answered questions on goal-setting purposes, career planning concepts, and broad skills.
 Correctly identified that career development aims for long-term professional growth.
 #### Result: